 For many companies, meeting aggressive carbon and climate change goals will often mean making fundamental changes to operations.
 As always, these business transformations will have tax consequences.
-Remind your business leaders that sustainability-related supply chain changes will require consideration of intellectual property (IP) ownership, transfer pricing, VAT, and customs impacts.
+Remind your business leaders that sustainability-related supply chain changes will require consideration of intellectual property (IP) ownership, transfer pricing, VAT and customs impacts.

 If operating across multiple jurisdictions, be prepared to work with an increasingly complex environmental tax landscape as more regulations and taxes are introduced.

-Monitor trends such as the role of green finance, carbon credits, and look for new opportunities.
+Monitor trends such as the role of green finance, carbon credits and look for new opportunities.

 Be mindful of environmental and carbon taxes.

-When it comes to changes in your organization’s value chain, it’s important to advise business leaders on the risks and how to navigate them, but also highlight opportunities by way of credits and incentives that could deliver more value back to the business.
+When it comes to changes in your organisation’s value chain, it’s important to advise business leaders on the risks and how to navigate them, but also highlight opportunities by way of credits and incentives that could deliver more value back to the business.

 The area of ESG moving fastest in tax appears to be the G, which is governance.
 In Deloitte’s survey, tax and finance leaders were asked which initiatives were most important to their ability to provide sound tax governance and visibility.
 Compliance with regulatory requirements for governance topped the list.

 As new policy and tax-reporting requirements emerge, tax can establish accurate key performance indicators (KPIs) to facilitate transparent disclosure and reporting.
-Tax leaders should also look outside the company to collaborate and engage proactively with policymakers, peers, and regulators to influence tax policy.
+Tax leaders should also look outside the company to collaborate and engage proactively with policymakers, peers and regulators to influence tax policy.

 Tax leaders have a different vantage point than their departmental peers.
 They can see across the business in ways others cannot.
 This beneficial point of view means tax is positioned to contribute broad, strategic perspective and an assessment of how sustainability goals are progressing across the business.